upenn-embedded/omnibot.github.io/README.md

 Flex sensor: A sensor that changes its resistance based on the amount of bending or flexing.
 It is used here to detect finger position and aid in gesture control.

-NRF24L01: The wireless communication module using SPI to transmit data between the wearable controller and the robot.
+Feather ESP32: The wireless communication module using SPI to transmit data between the wearable controller and the robot.

 Ultrasonic Sensor: A distance sensor that uses sound waves to detect objects.
 It is used here for obstacle detection on the robot.